 There’s a common myth that “eating clean” requires a massive budget.
 In reality, budget meal prep is almost always cheaper than the daily “meal deal” or takeout habit.

-- Bulk is King: Buy your grains, lentils, and oats in the biggest bags you can find.
-They’re dirt cheap and will last you the entire semester.
+- Buy in Bulk: Purchase grains, lentils, and oats in the largest bags available.
+They are inexpensive and will last the entire semester.

-- The Freezer is Your Secret Weapon: Don’t sleep on frozen veggies.
-They’re often more nutrient-dense than “fresh” produce that’s been sitting on a truck for a week—and they cost a fraction of the price.
+- Use the Freezer: Frozen vegetables are often more nutrient-dense than “fresh” produce that has been in transit for a week.
+They also cost a fraction of the price.

-- Avoid “Superfood” Marketing: You don’t need $
+- Avoid Superfood Marketing: You do not need $

 The 60-Minute Sunday Hustle